stasm/spec/langpack-updates.markdown

 Updating langpacks works in the same manner as updating regular webapps does.  `App.checkForUpdate()` polls the URL of the mini-manifest, then polls the URL in the `package_path` field in the mini-manifest.

+Langpacks can be updated for two reasons:

+  1. to change the revision of the provided languages (and update the localization resources within the langpack).
+  2. to change the version of the target apps,

+Updates of type #1 can happen multiple times when localizers fix translation mistakes.
+The langpack is updated to provide a newer, better translation for the same version of the target app.

+Updates of type #2 can happen when the target app is updated.
+Currently, this is not impemented and is in fact what this document aims to describe.
+Updates of type #2 can entail updates of type #1.

+Langpacks targeting different versions of the target app need to be able to co-exist in the Marketplace.
+E.g. it should be possible for the langpack for Settings 2.2 and the langpack for Settings 3.0 to be both available for download.
+They can be different versions of the same app, or two different apps.

+Furthermore, when the langpack for Settings 3.0 is released, it should not be pushed to users with the langpack for Settings 2.2 until they update their Settings app to version 3.0.

 Option 1.
 Don't do anything